LaurenzMuessig/scaNpix/README.md

 ## 1. General
 Parameters that are used when loading data and doing some basic pre-processing (e.g. position smoothing).
 Typically, you will not need to change the majority of these and they are stored in obj.params as a [map container](https://www.mathworks.com/help/matlab/map-containers.html).
 You can access values by using the name of the individual parameter as the key (e.g. _obj.params(‘posFS’)_ will give you the position sample rate and _obj.params.keys_ will give you a list of all parameters in the container).
 The default values are generated with _defaultParamsContainer.m_ and you should leave these as they are, but you can save your own version to a file (_scanpix.helpers.saveParams(obj,‘container’)_ can write the current map container in object to disk).
-You should store your parameter file in _'PathOnYourDisk\+scanpix\files\YourFile.mat'_
+You should store your parameter file in _'PathOnYourDisk\\+scanpix\files\YourFile.mat'_

 ### Full List DACQ:
 *	_ScalePos2PPM_ – scale position data to this pix/m (_default=400_).
-This is particularly useful for keeping rate map sizes in proportion, if you recorded data across different environments that have a different size and/or pix/m setting for their tracking
+This is particularly useful for keeping rate map sizes in proportion, if you recorded data across different environments that have a different size and/or pix/m setting for their camera setup
 *	_posMaxSpeed_ – speed > posMaxSpeed will be assumed tracking errors and ignored (set to _NaN_); in m/s (_default=4_)
 *	_posSmooth_ – smooth position data over this many seconds (_default=0.4_)
 *	_posHead_ – relative position of head to headstage LEDs (_default=0.5_)